wjsutton/ironviz_2020_gallery/README.md

 This is a Tableau Public link: https://public.tableau.com/profile/fredfery#!/vizhome/ThefailingoftheFirstworldcountriesagainstCovid-19ironviz2020/Manyfirstworldleadershavefailedintheirresponsetocoronavirus

-This is screenshot of the link: https://public.tableau.com/static/images/Th/ThefailingoftheFirstworldcountriesagainstCovid-19ironviz2020/Manyfirstworldleadershavefailedintheirresponsetocoronavirus/1.png
+This is a screenshot of the link: https://public.tableau.com/static/images/Th/ThefailingoftheFirstworldcountriesagainstCovid-19ironviz2020/Manyfirstworldleadershavefailedintheirresponsetocoronavirus/1.png

 The form is like this:
 https://public.tableau.com/static/images/da/dashboard_name/tab_name/1.png
 where da is the first two letters of the dashboard name.

-In the script `ironviz_find_submissions.R` I take a list of urls
+In the script `ironviz_find_submissions.R` I take a list of URLs
 1. check which type of Tableau Public link
-2. using `str_locate` from `stringr` identify start and end points
+2. using `str_locate` from `stringr` identify start and endpoints
 3. insert 'static/images', '/da/' and '/1.png' to convert the link

 ##### Creating Tweet Links